brawer/geosmell/README.md

 To identify geographic areas, we use [S2 cells](http://s2geometry.io/).
-Currently, we just count how many pictures have been geo-tagged on [Wikimedia Commons](https://commons.wikimedia.org/) and aggregate this to S2 cells; their level can be selected at runtime.
+Currently, we just count how many pictures have been geo-tagged on [Wikimedia Commons](https://commons.wikimedia.org/) and aggregate this to S2 cells.
+You can choose the desired [aggregation level](https://s2geometry.io/resources/s2cell_statistics); `--level 17` aggregates to cells of about 70×70 meters in size.

 To visualize the geographic region of an S2 cell on a map, you can use the [Sidewalk Labs Region Coverer](https://s2.sidewalklabs.com/regioncoverer/).
 Enter the S2 cell